-Do deodorants and antiperspirants cause cancer?
+Do deodorants and antiperspirants really cause cancer?

 If this is a question you have asked yourself while reaching for your quarterly staple at Superstore, then read on.
-If it’s not, well you should still read on.
-And you should pass it on, too.

 In 2012, studies started making their way to the mainstream media, and they had some very unsettling findings.
 They reported that some of the ingredients in your deodorant could be doing a lot more than just stopping the sweat.
 Five years on, and just about everyone has heard about the possible link between conventional deodorant/antiperspirant and breast cancer.
 But is it true?

-8 Reasons To Ditch Mainstream Deodorant
+8 Reasons To RE-THINK Your Deodorant

 Many chemicals in off-the-shelf deodorants and antiperspirants contain a plethora of unnecessary chemicals that stay on your skin after you shower.
 Aluminium, triclosan, phthalates, parabens, propylene glycol and formaldehyde (to name a few) are absorbed into your bloodstream and, although you may not be able to detect them, they cling to your skin for another to 24 hours.